We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 Although it is unknown to many, one of the world's biggest exchanges, Crytopia was based in New Zealand.
 Set up in 2014 as a hobby, the exchange saw an explosion of use as the value of bitcoin skyrocketed.

-Unfortunately, the exchange was hacked in January of 2019 and was liquidated shortly after.
+Unfortunately, in January of 2019, the exchange was hacked for $3.2 million of crypto and was liquidated shortly thereafter.
 The Cryptopia hack was one of the biggest of a rash of hacks that followed during 2019.

 There is no exact data available.
 However, New Zealand's' electricity price is above the global average.
 This makes mining in NZ less profitable than in other countries such as Iceland or Kuwait.